-I’m an associate professor in the Department of Historic Preservation at the University of Mary Washington.
+I’m a professor in the Department of Historic Preservation at the University of Mary Washington.
 I have a PhD in urban and regional planning & design from the University of Maryland, an MS in historic preservation from the University of Vermont, and a BA in architecture studies and comparative literature from Brown University.

 Some interesting things about me: